What Should I Not Buy At Costco?

 One thing you might think about with these items is buying in a group.
 If you “go in on” some of these items with friends or family members and then split them up – the deal might be worth it.

-Do your homework before you shop at any store and compare prices and sizes and decide what’s best for your family.
+Next time do your homework before you shop at any store and compare prices and sizes and decide what’s best for your family.